nusenu/OrNetStats/endtoend-correlation-groups.md

 # Tor Relay Operators in End-to-End (E2E) Correlation Position

-For each operator the list of running relays is shown (relays are linked to [Atlas](https://atlas.torproject.org) Operators and relays are sorted from more relevant to less relevant.
+For each operator the list of running relays is shown (relays are linked to [Atlas](https://atlas.torproject.org).
+Operators and relays are sorted from more relevant to less relevant.
 More relevant in terms of guard probability.
-"Guardonly relays have the guard flag but not the exit flag.
+Guardonly relays have the guard flag but not the exit flag.
 Since exits are less common than guards their guard probability is usually 0% even when they have the guard flag.
 The number next to the contactinfo shows the number of relays running with the given ContactInfo (excluding middle-only relays).
 Middle-only relays (no guard and exit flag) are excluded to reduce the size of this list.